MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-21-release-date-everything-you-need-to-know.md

 hideAds: false
 ---
 Geometry Dash 2.21 is the next update coming to Geometry Dash that will include features such as [Versus Mode](/posts/robtop-cancels-geometry-dash-2-2-versus-mode-after-6-years-of-development/), the map, and events.
 Although there is no set release date, RobTop Games has revealed information that hint at when update 2.21 will release.

+With [Geometry Dash update 2.2]() releasing last year in December, it has been 10 months since the game's last major content update.